Interjet: Expansion and new fleet

-On July 21, 2011, Interjet made its first flight in North America (and the fourth worldwide) using biofuel, on the Mexico City – Tuxtla Gutierrez route, with an Airbus A320-200, registration XA-ECO.
+On July 21, 2011, Interjet made its first flight in North America (and the fourth worldwide) using biofuel, on the Mexico City – Tuxtla Gutiérrez route, with an Airbus A320-200, registration XA-ECO.

 In 2012 the airline committed to purchase the Sukhoi Superjet 100 (SSJ100), which sold for about a half the price of a comparable Bombardier Aerospace or Embraer aircraft.

 Interjet CEO Jose Luis Garza said it was the best choice for hot and high Mexico City, a bold bet on Russia's first major airplane since the Soviet Union collapsed.

 In 2014, the airline described itself as the "JetBlue of Mexico".
 However, by 2018, the airline had moved to a hybrid model, with low ticket prices and high cost "extras" such as extra legroom, free legroom, but a more generous luggage policy associated with traditional carriers.

 On March 2, 2015, Interjet confirmed ten SSJ100 options valued at $350 million.

 In mid-January 2018, Bloomberg reported that four out of 22 of Interjet's SSJ100s were cannibalized for parts to keep others running, after having been grounded for at least five months because of SaM146 maintenance delays.
 This was later refuted by Interjet; a Russian magazine reported that one grounded SSJ100 was going to be back in service by January 19, and the remaining three by March.

 In September 2018, Interjet was reported to be considering replacing its SSJ100s with Airbus A320neos, to make better use of its slots, with the SSJ technical problems a possible factor.
 This would have left CityJet as the only remaining Western customer.
 On September 12, Interjet denied the report.

 Interjet claimed its capital cost for ten Superjets is equivalent to the pre-delivery payment for one Airbus A320.
 The pre-delivery payment amounts to 15-30 percent of an aircraft list price.
 The list price of an A320 was $88.3M in 2012.